-The James Dungey Lecture is given annually by a distinguished and eloquent speaker on a suitable topic in geophysics (including solar physics, solar-terrestrial physics or planetary sciences).
+The James Dungey Lecture is given annually by an authoritative and engaging speaker on a suitable topic in geophysics (including solar physics, solar-terrestrial physics, or planetary sciences).
 The speaker may be based in the UK or overseas.
 The lecture is delivered at an Ordinary (A&G) meeting of the RAS.

 - The online nomination form